Friar-Festus/Green_Coursera/README.md

 - Sort an array in descending order
 - Print out a summary of calculated statistics

+Note that the result in integer math division is always truncated (rounded down); no additional math functions are required for rounding down as specified in the assignment.

+The standard library function `qsort()` is used to sort the array rather than implementing a sorting algorithm.

 `main()` includes a test array to use for testing the functions.